 Your children’s birthdays come and go so fast; before you know it, they are at University, marriage with children of their own.
-Therefore, capturing perfect pictures at their birthday parties is so crucial to save those memories.
+Therefore, capturing perfect pictures at their birthday parties is so crucial to saving those memories.

 A young person’s birthday is a cherished event.
 Capturing photos that will be looked at with smiles and happy memories are especially important during their young age.